mediadnan/Failures/docs/source/index.md

 However, in production environments, we rarely want our application to crash for every failure that occurs, and we want it to be more robust against expected and unexpected failures.
-But on the other hand, silencing and ignoring all the failures is not a desired behavior either, as it doesn't give us isight about what is happening in our application.
+But on the other hand, silencing and ignoring all the failures is not a desired behavior either, as it doesn't give us insight about what is happening in our application.

 The solution is to catch and handle each exception when performing an operation that might fail, wrapping it within ``try-except`` block to catch and log that failure while providing and alternative result